 The challenge

-Cabana Rareș needed the opposite: a site that opens with the cabin's own snowfall, leads with a specific place ("aproape de Pârtia M1, departe de agitație"), and gives a guest enough context — about the road in winter, about Transalpina in summer, about the seven rooms — to decide before they pick up the phone.
-A site the owner is comfortable handing out as the answer to "where are you, exactly?".
+So we built a site that opens with the guesthouse's own snowfall, leads with a specific place ("aproape de Pârtia M1, departe de agitație"), and gives a guest enough context — the winter road, the Transalpina in summer, the rooms — to decide before picking up the phone.
+A website the owner can confidently send whenever someone asks "where exactly are you?".

 The approach